kermitt2/delft/doc/grobid.md

                         default one.
   --max-sequence-length MAX_SEQUENCE_LENGTH
                         max-sequence-length parameter to be used.
+  --features-indices FEATURES_INDICES
+                        Columns of the training file to use as features with a FEATURES architecture, the token being column 0, e.g. 9-25,28.
+Default: every column with at most features-vocabulary-size distinct values.
+  --features-vocabulary-size FEATURES_VOCABULARY_SIZE
+                        Maximum number of distinct values of a feature column (default: 12).
   --batch-size BATCH_SIZE
                         batch-size parameter to be used.
   --patience PATIENCE   patience, number of extra epochs to perform after the